Names on Nodes

 MathML Definitions

 Names on Nodes uses MathML 2.0 to model nomenclatural definitions.
-To accomplish this, it relies on certain mathematical entities related to phylogeny and taxonomy.
+To accomplish this, it relies on certain mathematical entities related to phylogeny.
 These are defined and discussed in the MathML Definitions document.